 There are a lot of options when it comes to birth control.
 We get it; it can be a lot of work to figure out what works best for you.
 Your preferred option for birth control can be based on a variety of factors that impact your lifestyle (Do I want to think about it every day?
 Am I comfortable inserting something inside of my body?
 Am I allergic to latex? etc.).
 Please bear in mind that regardless of your gender, if you are sexually active, you should be thinking about what birth control option works well for both you and your partner(s).
 Also take note that although many contraceptive methods do a great job of preventing pregnancy, only condoms protect against STIs.
-We've teamed up with the birth control delivery company, The Pill Club to help you make an informed choice to keep your sex life safe and smart.
 Remember, your preferences may change over time and not everything may work for you/your body.
 As long as you are knowledgeable about your choices, you can always change your mind.
-That's what options are for!
+That’s what options are for!
 For a quick overview, you can check out our summary cards at the bottom!

 Today, there are numerous hormonal methods, including the Pill, Nexplanon, NuvaRing, the Patch (Ortho Evra), Depo-Provera, and intrauterine devices (IUDs).
 They work by preventing an egg from being released every month and thickening cervical mucus and thinning lining of uterus, thus inhibiting pregnancy by preventing sperm from entering your uterus.
 However, hormonal methods don’t protect against STIs.
 Also, if you’re taking progestin-only pills, it’s important to take the pill every day at the same time to maximize and ensure effectiveness!

 Are there any non-hormonal methods of birth control?